dirkroorda/laf-fabric/docs/workbench.rst

 The first time the workbench is used, the LAF resource will be compiled.
 This may take considerable time, say 10 minutes for a 2 GB resource on a Macbook Air (2012).
 All subsequent times the compiled data will be loaded directly, which takes, in the same setting, 5 to 10 seconds.

 After loading the data, the workbench invokes your script.
 If your script runs too slow, there are various options to make it run quicker.
 You can declare the LAF-features that you use in your script, and the workbench will construct indexes for them, if they do not already exist.
 Indexing costs 30 to 60 seconds (still in the same setting), and the performance gain is typically 20 to 60 fold.
+There are several *optimization flavours*, but the one that builds indexes is the only one that actually manages to increase the performance.

 How to use the workbench?
 -------------------------